Learner209/artistic-fusion/README.md

 ## ❖ Usage

 We use the CycleGAN model as our backbone, and train it on our mural-paining dataset.
 Also please take a tour to [`CycleGAN`](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) repo for further details.
 The stable diffusion model is also used to produce munificient and copious image variation results.
 We have extended our diffusion-based model exploration journey among [ControlNet](https://github.com/Mikubill/sd-webui-controlnet), [T2I adapter](https://github.com/TencentARC/T2I-Adapter), [Dreambooth](https://github.com/d8ahazard/sd_dreambooth_extension), [Lora](https://github.com/bmaltais/kohya_ss) fine-tuning on SDXL and [INST](https://github.com/zyxElsa/InST).

+To replicate the CycleGAN result of our paper, please check [README.md](./cyclegan/README.md).

 To replicate the ControlNet results of our paper, please further follow the procedures described below: